Azure/azure-powershell/src/Websites/Websites.Autorest/docs/Get-AzStaticWebAppBuildFunctionAppSetting.md

      appsettings Microsoft.Web/staticSites/builds/config/functionappsettings
 ```

-This command lists function app setting of build.
+This command lists all application settings of a static site build.

 ## PARAMETERS